jasperanders/Bachelorthesis/Thesis/md/thesis.md

 It is important to note that moving from paper based exams to e-exams should be a strict uprgrade.
 Still, paper based exams and e-exams are different in some key points.
 Some things that were considerated best practice must be reevaluated and rethought in order to adequately fit the e-exam context.
 As I will show these changes do not limit the examination process but rather improve it.

 When compared to paper based exams e-exams provide many advantages as <Handke> disscusses in their book.
 I will devide these into two different types.
-The fist type are inherent advantages.
+The fist type are inheren t advantages.
 These are advantages that arise from soley digitizing a paper based exam.
 These adavantages mainly effect the efficiency of the assessment process.

 The other type of advantages are created through additional considerations and by rethinking how paper based exams approach the examination process.
 These advantages arise mainly from improvements in testing accuracy and equality.